nirmata/kyverno-notation-aws/README.md

               operator: AllNotIn
               value: ["GPL-2.0", "GPL-3.0"]
 ```
+**NOTE:** The conditions key in the attestations must be escaped with `\` so kyverno does not attempt to replace them.

 ## Caching
 Users can also enable caching in the plugin, by setting `--cacheEnabled` flag.
 The cache is a TTL based cache, i.e, entries expire automatically after sometime and the value of TTL can be customized using `--cacheTTLDurationSeconds` (default is 3600) and max number of entries in the cache can be configured using `--cacheMaxSize` (default is 1000).